Conservative Mutual Fund Investing

 Best Conservative Allocations Funds

 One of the best conservative allocation funds with a history of stable returns that have historically averaged above the rate of inflation is Vanguard Wellesley Income (VWINX).
-For example, one of the worst years for stocks was 2008, when the S&P 500 Index declined by 37%.
-VWINX had a loss of only 9.8%, which beats 90% of all conservative allocation mutual funds.
+For example, one of the worst years for stocks was 2008, when the S&P 500 Index declined by 38.49%.
+VWINX had a loss of only 9.8%, which beat most conservative allocation mutual funds.

-The long-term returns (10 years or more) average more than 7%.
+As of Nov.
+2020, the long-term return (10 years) was 7.8%.
 In different words, a patient investor who doesn't mind an occasional loss of around 10% in one year out of about 10 years, but still get average annualized returns significantly above the rate of inflation can consider VWINX.

 Bottom Line on Conservative Investing